6-minute read

 Limitations.
 Chatbots are only as successful as the code and training they’re based on, and there are nuanced elements of some conversations that will simply be too complex for them to handle alone.
 Conversations can be escalated to a customer service representative at any time.

 The implementation of chatbots necessitates larger organizational change as well.
-With chatbots covering roughly 12% of conversations, CSR’s must be trained further to accommodate the more advanced conversations they will handle.
+With chatbots covering roughly 12% of conversations, change management consulting pros advise training CSRs further to accommodate the more advanced conversations they will handle.
 This may require reorganization of teams and prioritization of teaching all CSR’s how to properly utilize chatbot conversational data.
 Best practices dictate that CSR’s or business analysts must continually evaluate intent responses and contribute additional conversational knowledge to train chatbots.

 Conversations will be segmented: chatbots will handle repetitive, simple tasks while human agents will have more time to devote to nuanced, complicated conversations.
 Although using artificial intelligence will eventually result in smaller CSR teams, with a proper change management plan in place, these team changes will be handled through attrition, not layoffs.